Founded in 2012, AirDNA is a bootstrapped start-up that provides short term rental insights on AirBNB and VRBO properties.

-AirDNA is bootstrapped and has no plans to raise external capital.
-When pushed on how they use today’s free cash flow, he responded that it would be re-invested in the product to maintain competitive advantage.
+AirDNA is bootstrapping and has no plans to raise external capital.
+Today, they are using cashflow to re-invest in the product to maintain competitive advantage.

 The three founding partners, including his father had to absorb early losses, thus current profits are being used to make up for those earlier losses.